disorderedmaterials/dissolve/docs/examples/water/step9a.md

 {: .action .action_mouse}
 > Open the **Target / Ranges** settings group
 {: .action .action_groups}
-> Set the maximum for **RangeA** to 3.4
+> Set the maximum for **RangeA** to 3.4 &#8491;
 {: .step}

 The [`CalculateCN`](/userguide/modules/calculatecn) module calculates up to three separate coordination numbers over different distance regions of the target RDF, but we will focus on the first coordination shell in this example.
-The target RDF is taken from a specific [`CalculateRDF`](/userguide/modules/calculaterdf) module, indicated by the **SourceRDF** keyword (this has been automatically set).
+The target RDF is taken from a [`CalculateRDF`](/userguide/modules/calculaterdf) module, specified by the **SourceRDF** keyword (this was been automatically set to be the [`CalculateRDF`](/userguide/modules/calculaterdf) module in the current layer).

 [Previous Step](step9.md){: .btn }   [Next Step](step9b.md){: .btn .right}